firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 include:

 *   Using welcoming and inclusive language.
-*   Being respectful of differing viewpoints and experiences.
+*   Being respectful to different viewpoints and experiences.
 *   Gracefully accepting constructive criticism.
 *   Focusing on what is best for the community.
 *   Showing empathy towards other community members.

 Examples of unacceptable behavior by participants include:

-*   The use of sexualized language or imagery and unwelcome sexual attention or advances.
+*   The use of sexualized language or imagery and unwelcoming sexual attention or advances.
 *   Trolling, insulting/derogatory comments, and personal or political attacks.
 *   Public or private harassment.
 *   Publishing others' private information, such as a physical or electronic address, without explicit permission.